 2mm

 {\bf \ref{S:lattice}.1.
-Conjecture 10.1 for lattices.} We refer the reader to \cite{Marg}, \cite{Ragh} for the basic facts about lattices in semi-simple Lie groups.
+Conjecture 10.1 for lattices.} We refer the reader to \cite{Marg}, \cite{Ragh} for basic facts about lattices in semisimple Lie groups.
 In the case of simple Lie groups, we have the following finiteness result for weakly commensurable lattices (arithmetic or not).

 \begin{thm} Let $G_1$ be an absolutely simple (adjoint) real algebraic group, and let $\Gamma_1 \subset G_1(\R)$ be a lattice with trace field $k = k_{\Gamma_1}$.
 Given an absolutely simple (adjoint) algebraic group $G_2$ over an extension $F$ of $k$, there exists a finite collection $\mathscr{G}_1^{(2)}, \ldots , \mathscr{G}_r^{(2)}$ of $F/k$-forms of $G_2$ such that a finitely generated Zariski-dense subgroup $\Gamma_2 \subset G_2(F)$ that is weakly commensurable to $\Gamma_1$ is necessarily $G_2(F)$-conjugate to a subgroup of one of the $\mathscr{G}^{(2)}_i(k)$'s $(\subset G_2(F))$. \end{thm}